CHAPTER ONE from my SOON TO BE PUBLISHED NOVEL!!

 At the end of the conversation, she asks if I know of anyone who has a gambling problem and suggest I reach out to them for help.
 And if you don’t know anybody who blew up worse than you have on Wall Street, you’re not a real trader.

-So I call my friend Daniel and it’s like he was expecting my call.
-He has taken me to some of his Gambling meetings before and I hated them.
+So I call my friend Dave and it’s like he was expecting my call.
+He has taken me to some of his Gambling meetings before and I loathed them.

-I didn’t see anybody and I didn’t talk to anybody.
+But what I hated more was what I had become.
 It was me and my trading, my writing, the beach, my cozy apartment.

 I got what I signed up for.